Skip to Content

 The Truth: Creatine monohydrate is not just the original form of supplemental creatine—it’s still the gold standard.
 Here’s why:

 4. Micronized Doesn’t Mean Better: You might see “micronized” creatine and think it’s superior.
 In reality, micronized means the creatine has been ground down to smaller particles (specifically, to ‘200 mesh’).
-While this might make it mix easier in liquids, it doesn’t enhance its effectiveness.13
+While this might make it mix easier in liquids, it doesn’t enhance effectiveness.14

 Given these facts, creatine monohydrate remains the most cost-effective, well-researched, and reliable form of creatine for athletes.
 While other forms aren’t necessarily bad, they often come with a higher price tag without proven superior benefits.